Skip to Main Content

 Compare coverage options

-In addition to the most common car insurance coverage types, you may find carriers that offer other valuable add-ons.
+As you’re researching carriers, you may find companies that offer other valuable add-ons in addition to the standard coverage that all companies provide.
 These add-on coverage options, commonly called insurance endorsements, may allow customers to tailor their policy to their specific needs.

 Ask about discounts